schmidtundtoechter/erpnext_infrastructure/README.md

     git clone https://github.com/frappe/frappe_docker.git
     cd frappe_docker

-Only on arm64 because frappe/erpnext:v15.33.5 for the arm64 platform is not in the docker repository and must be build.
+Only on arm64 because frappe/erpnext:$ERPNEXT_VERSION for the arm64 platform is not in the docker repository and must be build.
+Attention: The version number of erpnext is adapted through example.env.

     cp images/production/Containerfile Dockerfile
+    export `grep ERPNEXT_VERSION example.env`
-    docker build -t frappe/erpnext:v15.33.5 .
+    docker build -t frappe/erpnext:$ERPNEXT_VERSION .

 Startup ERPNext: